+Nebraska has a divided government.
 Nebraska is the only state with a unicameral legislature.
 While referred to as the “legislature,” the state Senate is the legislative body that remained after a 1937 reorganization created the unicameral structure.
-Republicans control Nebraska’s Senate with a veto-proof majority (30 Republicans to 18 Democrats and 1 independent).
-Members of the Senate serve four-year terms; roughly half the Senate seats are up for election in 2020, and the other half are up for election in 2022.
+Republians control Nebraska’s Senate with a veto-proof majority (32 Republians to 17 Democrats).
+Members of the Senate serve four-year terms; roughly half the Senate seats are up for election in 2022, and the other half are up for election in 2024.

 Nebraska’s budget institutions, rules, and constraints

 Nebraska uses a biennial budget.
 The legislature is not required to pass a balanced budget, nor is the governor required to sign one, and deficits may be carried over into the following year.
 However, the state has budget rules that require lawmakers to balance revenues and expenditures.
 There are no further tax and expenditure limits in Nebraska, but there are limits on total authorized debt and debt service incurred by the state.